FIST OF FEAR, TOUCH OF DEATH (1980)

 ON BLU-RAY FROM THE FILM DETECTIVE

 Review by Tiger the Terrible😼

 It must have been great to be an exploitation filmmaker in the days before the internet.
 By the time word gets-out your “movie” is a complete sham, you’ve already banked a shit-ton from the same clueless rubes who preferred dining at Denny’s because the menu didn’t require reading.
 Back then, a creative ad & title change could dupe horror fans into seeing the same movie twice, while indiscriminate martial arts fans marveled at how Bruce Lee managed to remain so prolific after his death.

 Fist of Fear, Touch of Death is “Brucesploitation” at its most shameless.
-Vultures had already been picking at Lee’s corpse for years, cobbling together new movies using unused or existing footage from other films, but this pseudo-documentary takes it to another level, not-so-much a movie as patchwork of unrelated sequences in search of a plot.
+Vultures had already been picking at Lee’s corpse for years, cobbling together new movies with unused or existing footage from other films, but this pseudo-documentary takes it to another level, not-so-much a movie as patchwork of unrelated sequences in search of a plot.
 In this case, it’s the so-called “World Karate Championship,” as presented by a TV reporter played by Adolph Caesar (who would later be nominated for an Oscar...not for this film, of course).